ShipSecAI/studio/docs/analytics.md

 - `VITE_PUBLIC_POSTHOG_KEY` – Project API key
 - `VITE_PUBLIC_POSTHOG_HOST` – PostHog host (e.g. https://us.i.posthog.com, EU host, or self-hosted base URL)

 See `frontend/.env.example` for a template.
+If these are not set, analytics is fully disabled at runtime (no client init, helpers no‑op).

 ## Initialization

-`frontend/src/main.tsx` mounts a `PostHogProvider` when both variables are present.
-Session recording is enabled with sensible privacy defaults (`maskAllInputs: true`, `maskAllText: false`), exceptions are captured, and pageviews are captured by a router listener.
+`frontend/src/main.tsx` initialises the global `posthog` client via `posthog.init(...)` and mounts `PostHogProvider` as `<PostHogProvider client={posthog}>` when both variables are present.
+Session recording is enabled with privacy defaults (`maskAllInputs: true`, `maskAllText: false`), exceptions are captured, and pageviews are captured by a router listener.

 ## SPA Pageviews

 `frontend/src/features/analytics/AnalyticsRouterListener.tsx` captures `$pageview` on `react-router` navigation.
+It checks `isAnalyticsEnabled()` before sending.

 ## User Identification

-`frontend/src/features/analytics/PostHogClerkBridge.tsx` bridges Clerk auth to PostHog:
+`frontend/src/features/analytics/PostHogClerkBridge.tsx` bridges Clerk auth to PostHog (only when analytics is enabled and Clerk is the active provider):

 - Calls `posthog.identify(user.id, { email, name, username })`
 - Sets the `organization` group when available